MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 {
     var request =new PayForPurchaseRequest {
-        OrderId = orderId, // orderId comes from StartPurchase above Currency = currencyKey // User defines which currency they wish to use to pay for this purchase (all items must have a defined/non-zero cost in this currency)
+        OrderId = orderId, // orderId comes from StartPurchase above Currency = currencyKey, // User defines which currency they wish to use to pay for this purchase (all items must have a defined/non-zero cost in this currency)
+        ProviderName = "Facebook" // Payment provider used to fund the purchase.
     };
     PlayFabClientAPI.PayForPurchase(request, LogSuccess, LogFailure);
 }